 Tips for Working Parents: Unexpected Situations

 No parent expects every day to go smoothly.
-Child-oriented emergencies happen, so plan ahead.
-Decide how to handle unexpected situations—especially those that are bound to occur, such as childhood illnesses.
-Also, find ways to reduce daily problems.
+Child emergencies happen, so plan ahead.
+Decide how to handle unexpected situations ahead of time.
+And prepare for things that are more likely to happen, such as your child getting sick.
+Also, find ways to reduce daily problems and issues.
 Both the problems and the solutions will change as your child grows.

-Find out the sick-leave policy of your child’s daycare or school.
-Be sure to learn which symptoms make it necessary for children to stay home.
-Identify who can help watch your child during a sick day—your partner, a relative, or even a friend.
+Find out the illness policy at your child’s daycare or school.
+Be sure to learn which symptoms mean your child must stay home.
+Find someone who can help watch your child during a sick day—your partner, a relative, or even a friend.
 Some communities have sick-child daycare services that are staffed by nurses.
-Look under Child Care Resources in the yellow pages.
 What if your child gets sick at school?
-If you can’t leave work, determine who can take your child home.
+If you can’t leave work, find someone who can take your child home.

-Lunches, homework, permission slips.
-When they get left behind, you probably get a phone call.
-Many of these calls can be avoided.
-The tips below may help.
+When lunches, homework, and permission slips get left at home, you probably get a phone call from school.
+Many of these calls can be avoided with a little planning.
+These tips may help:

-Keep a big calendar marked with everyone’s activities and appointments.
+Keep a calendar marked with everyone’s activities and appointments.

-In the evening, gather everything your child will need the next day and put it in one spot, perhaps in a basket by the door.
+In the evening, gather everything your child will need the next day and put it in one spot, maybe in a basket by the door.

 Double-check that your child has each item before leaving in the morning.